U.S. judge orders federal protection restored to Yellowstone grizzlies

 Grizzlies, which are slow to reproduce, number fewer than 2,000 bears across the Lower 48.
 That is far below an historic high of 100,000 before widespread shooting, poisoning and trapping reduced the bears’ population to just several hundred by 1975, when they were placed under federal protection.

 Environmentalists have said that while grizzlies have made a comeback, their recovery could falter without continued federal safeguards.
-They point to, among other things, alterations in the bears’ food supply from climate change and high levels of human-caused mortality.
+They point to, among other things, alterations in the bears’ food supply from climate change and human threats posed by poachers and road traffic.

 Christensen found that the Fish and Wildlife Service had failed to apply the best available science, as required under the law, in evaluating continued threats to grizzly populations, including limitations in its genetic diversity.